pipiscrew/fullcalendar-php-example/README.md

 ![event type](http://www.pipiscrew.com/wp-content/uploads/2016/09/fcalendar3.png)

-ps to create the admin you have to unrem the lines at login.php once the rem again!!
+ps to create the admin you have to unrem the lines at login.php once, the rem again!!